 The magic is in the recipe, which is from Ina Garten.
 Rather than loading the sauce down with two or three cheeses, she only opts for parmesan.
 The mushrooms are sauteed and seasoned and … that’s it.
 Layers of noodles, parmesan, sauce and mushrooms are stacked and baked together and the result is ridiculous, so good that although I’d planned to pack up the second half to store in the freezer of a family member on the mend, I fear it won’t make it.
 Good thing I bought enough ingredients for two.

-1 teaspoon ground nutmeg (I used less, because this seemed like a lot)
+- 1 teaspoon ground nutmeg (I use less, because this seems like a lot)

 Make béchamel: Bring the milk and garlic to simmer in a saucepan, or heat it in your microwave, and set it aside.
-Melt 1/2 cup (8 tablespoons or 1 stick) butter in a large saucepan.
+Melt 1/2 cup (8 tablespoons or 115 grams) butter in a large saucepan.
 If your name is Deb, you will probably brown this butter, too.
 Add the flour and cook for one minute over low heat, stirring constantly with a whisk or wooden spoon.
 Pour in the hot milk, a little at a time at first and stirring until combined.
-Once you’ve added half of it, you can add the second half all at once, along with 1 1/2 teaspoons table salt, the pepper, and nutmeg.
+Once you’ve added half of it, you can add the second half all at once, along with 2 teaspoons kosher salt, the pepper, and nutmeg.
 Cook over medium-low heat, stirring or whisking frequently, for 3 to 5 minutes, or until thick.
 Set aside.

 Prepare mushrooms: Discard portobello mushroom stems and/or trim the ends of the cremini stems.
 Slice mushrooms 1/4-inch thick.
 Heat 2 tablespoons olive oil and 2 tablespoons butter over medium in the bottom of the large, wide pot you used to cook the noodles earlier, or in a large sauté pan.
 Cook half the mushrooms with a couple pinches of salt for about 5 minutes, or until they are tender and release some of their juices, tossing to make sure they cook evenly.
 Repeat with additional oil and butter, and remaining mushrooms.